 Perth has outstanding hubs for shopping and recreation, libraries, beaches, nature parks, festivals, and activities.
 Perth offers you plenty of chances to mix studying with your beloved hobbies with more sunlight than any other Australian capital.
 A significant part of making the best of your time in Perth is organizing your budget and finances.
 What is the cost of living in Perth Australia?
-Depending on your personal preferences, living costs in Australia can vary.
-When you arrive to settle in, you should have access to at least A$3,300 and spend a minimum of $475 per week (single) or $825 (family of four) a week to cover the cost of living in Perth.
+Depending on your personal preferences, student accommodation in Perth & budget, your living costs in Australia can vary.
+Overall, living in Perth as an international student can be a great experience, with a good balance of academic opportunities, diverse cultures, and a relaxed lifestyle.

 Essential Services Prices